Museum on the Mound

 The attraction is located in the headquarters of the Bank of Scotland between The Royal Mile and Waverley train station where the aptly named ‘Museum on the Mound’ sits on top of an artificial hill that was made from excavated earth recovered from the foundations of Edinburgh’s New Town.

-Some of the city’s most beautiful buildings lie on and around the museum including the New College Assembly Hall and the High Court, but it’s the Bank of Scotland building that’s the most interesting for tourists.
+Some of the city’s most beautiful buildings are located close to the museum, including the New College Assembly Hall and the High Court, but it’s the Bank of Scotland building that’s the most interesting for tourists.

-Although it’s free to visit a lot of attention has been put into the museum’s displays and the Bank of Scotland get a well-deserved high-five for making it interesting for both children and adults.
+Although it’s free to visit, a lot of attention has been put into the museum’s displays, and the Bank of Scotland has done a great job of making it interesting for both children and adults.
 That’s something most paid attractions struggle to pull off, let alone a free one.

-It’s not a big museum by any means and you’ll easily finish your tour within an hour but I guarantee you’ll have learnt a few new things by the time you make your way out the exit and it’s one of the best ways to learn about the transformation of Auld Reekie into the modern Edinburgh we know and love.
+It’s not a big museum by any means, and you’ll easily finish your tour within an hour, but I guarantee you’ll have learned a few new things by the time you make your way out of the exit.

 The Highlights

-2: The museum is genuinely interesting and the displays are very well done.
-Full marks to the Bank of Scotland for keeping the museum going (although they’ve tried to close it in the past).
+2: The museum is genuinely interesting, and the displays are very well done.
+Full marks to the Bank of Scotland for keeping the museum going at no cost to the public (although they’ve tried to close it in the past).

-3: Education is a key component of the Museum on The Mound and there are lots of activities to introduce children to the concept of money and finance.
+3: Education is a key component of the Museum on the Mound and there are lots of activities to introduce children to the concepts of money and finance.

 Visiting Tips